AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 #### Example {#example-1}

-The above example of using a `lastModified` Date property on for example "blog post" node, really does not mean that there is a need for a special node type.
+The above example of using a `lastModified` Date property on for example, "blog post" node, really does not mean that there is a need for a special node type.
 I would definitely use `nt:unstructured` for my blog post nodes at least initially.
 Since in my blogging application, all I am going to do is to display the lastModified date anyway (possibly "order by" it) I barely care if it is a Date at all.
 Because I implicitly trust my blog-writing application to put a "date" there anyway, there really is no need to declare the presence of a `lastModified` date in the form of a node type.

 ### Rule #2: Drive the content hierarchy; do not let it happen. {#rule-drive-the-content-hierarchy-don-t-let-it-happen}